AaronBratcher/AgileDB/README.md

  - parameter db: Database object holding the data.
  - parameter key: Key of the data entry.
 */
-public init?(db: AgileDB, key: String)
+public init?(db: AgileDB, key: String) async

 /**
  Save the object's encoded values to the database.